 Bowstring hemp is easy-to-grow and displays a slow to moderate growth rate.

-When it does, the sansevieria produces pale green or greenish-white flowers, which are fragrant and the flowering stems grow over 2’ feet long.
+When it does, the Sansevieria snake plant flower appears as pale green or greenish-white blooms, fragrant, and the flowering stems grow over 2’ feet long.

 While it can tolerate partial shade, very low light affects the color of the leaves.

-For best results, grow it at a location where it receives filtered bright indirect light.
+Grow it at a location where it receives filtered bright light for best results.

-Leaving the plant exposed to intense sunlight may sometimes cause the turn yellow at the edges.
+Leaving the plant exposed to intense sunlight or full sun may sometimes cause it to turn yellow at the edges.

 The plant can easily be grown as an indoor plant in front of a north-facing window or any window where it receives bright light.